-To strengthen Foundation relationships and communications with current and potential stakeholders/ beneficiaries, the public, and potential supporters.
+Objective #4: To strengthen Foundation relationships and communications with current and potential stakeholders/ beneficiaries, the public, and potential supporters.

-Background: Foundation stakeholders/beneficiaries and representatives of various levels of government, First Nations and community organizations are the lifeblood of the Foundation's efforts.
+Background: Volunteer stakeholders/beneficiaries and representatives of various levels of government, First Nations, community groups and other conservation organizations are the lifeblood of the Foundation's efforts.
 As such, it is critical that the Foundation continuously nurture collaborative relationships and partnerships as the primary vehicle to accomplish our mandate.
 Likewise, it is equally important that the Foundation continuously educate the public and other supporting parties about Atlantic salmon conservation and habitat protection and restoration.

-2010 Actions: The Foundation has developed a Communications Plan (Appendix IV) for execution in 2010 to:
+2011 Actions: The Foundation will follow the Communications Plan (Appendix V) in 2011 to:

-- Ensure that the public, NGO and government stakeholders understand the Foundation, the ASCF program, our successes, challenges and achievements. - Establish a distinct profile/brand for The Atlantic Salmon Conservation Foundation as an efficient, effective and durable contributor to conservation of wild Atlantic salmon. - Motivate and involve volunteer-based groups/individual to become involved in the Foundation's salmon conservation program. - Ensure that potential applicants for funding are aware of the ASCF program, how it works and how to apply for funding. - Ensure that appropriate recognition is given to the Minister of Fisheries and Oceans for the Government of Canada's contribution to salmon conservation through creation of the Atlantic Salmon Endowment Fund for which the Foundation is responsible. - Motivate and encourage corporate and individual sponsors to contribute to and support the Foundation's mission.
+- Ensure that the public, NGO and government stakeholders understand the Foundation's program, our successes, challenges and achievements. - Establish a distinct profile/brand for The Atlantic Salmon Conservation Foundation as an efficient, effective and durable contributor to conservation of wild Atlantic salmon. - Motivate and involve volunteer-based groups/individual to become involved in the Foundation's salmon conservation program. - Ensure that potential applicants for funding are aware of the Foundation's program, how it works and how to apply for funding. - Ensure that appropriate recognition is given to the Foundation by ultimate recipients of grants. - Ensure that appropriate recognition is given to the Minister of Fisheries and Oceans for the Government of Canada's contribution to salmon conservation through creation of the Atlantic Salmon Endowment Fund for which the Foundation is responsible. - Motivate and encourage government, corporate and individual donors and sponsors to contribute to and support the Foundation's mission. - Strengthen partnership activity with other conservation organizations.